The worst mass murder in Michigan’s history is about to take place in the quiet lakeside community of Good Hart.

 Author Mardi Link wrote in his book When Evil Came to Good Hart: “It looked like someone shot at the family while they were in the cabin from across the road through the window and they came around and came in through the lakeside door with a handgun and finished them off.”

 The seclusion of the location was a gift to the killer, as they slipped away from the massacre, unseen.

 The bodies of the Robison family lay dead for almost a month before they were discovered, leaving police with little in the way of forensic evidence due to decomposition.
 Combined with the state of forensic tools in 1968, there was little the police could learn about the crimes without witnesses.

 The gruesome murder scene inside the handcrafted cabin in Good Hart was only discovered when people in a neighbouring cabin began to detect a foul odour.
-They called on caretaker, Chauncey Bliss, the man who had built the cabins in the area, and asked him to sort out the awful smell.
-Bliss expected to find a dead animal, instead he walked into a slaughter house – six decaying bodies before him.
+They called on the caretaker, Chauncey Bliss, the man who had built the cabins in the area and asked him to sort out the awful smell.
+Bliss expected to find a dead animal, instead, he walked into a slaughterhouse – six decaying bodies before him.

 Shirley Robison’s body was intentionally posed to lead the police to assume that the crime was part of a sexual attack.
 Bloody footprints on the floor led investigators to conclude that one person committed the murders.
 Pathologists were able to estimate, from the condition of the bodies, that they had been killed four weeks prior to their discovery.
 Placing the date the Robison family was murdered on June 25, 1968.

 With forensic evidence limited, the police’s first task was to look for motive.
 Why had the Robison family been targeted?
 Would anyone associated with them have had a reason to want the family dead?
 Police have always believed the main target of the murder was the patriarch, Richard Robison, which begs the question, if he was the target why did the murderer go on to kill the entire family?